Repairs in communal areas

 Forcing a neighbour to pay for repairs

-To resolve a dispute, you can use alternative dispute resolution.
+To resolve a dispute, use alternative dispute resolution.
 This is usually a cheaper, faster and more informal way to resolve housing problems without going to court.